plup/cerebro/README.md

 ## Mount local files

-Use a `hostPath` to mount the code and run cerebro from the code itself:
+Add a `hostPath` to mount the code and run cerebro from the code itself:
 ```
+      volumes:
+        - name: host-volume
+          hostPath:
+            path: /path/on/host
       containers:
         - name: cerebro
-          command: ["uvicorn", "--app-dir", "src/cerebro", "api:app", "--host", "0.0.0.0", "--log-level", "debug"]

           volumeMounts:
             - name: host-volume
               mountPath: /app
-      volumes:
+           env:
-        - name: host-volume
++            - name: PYTHONPATH
-          hostPath:
-            path: /path/on/host
++              value: /app/src
 ```

 Then reload the pods after a code change: